 The solution to all bike theft-related problems

-With PentaLock you get a theft-proof bike lock that comes with a deterrent alarm.
+With PentaLock you get an integrated bike lock that comes with a deterrent alarm.
 The lock is placed in the bottom bracket and controlled by a wireless key.
 If you leave your bike for more than 30 seconds, it will lock automatically.
 When you get back, it will open, just with a push of the bottom of the wireless key.

 As a sum up